Son of Encouragement

-Today we celebrate Saint Barnabas, the travelling companion of the Apostle Paul.
-He was more than a travelling companion.
+Today we celebrate Saint Barnabas, the traveling companion of the Apostle Paul.
+He was more than a traveling companion.
 Barnabas was largely responsible for encouraging Paul to undertake an active ministry.

 We know about Paul’s conversion on the road to Damascus.
 We know that Jesus Himself called Paul into ministry.
 Nonetheless, Paul was not easily accepted as an apostle of Jesus by the leadership in Jerusalem.
 He had been persecuting the Church.
 Barnabas, however, looked at Paul through the eyes of Christ.
 He rescued Paul and presented him to the apostles, testifying that Paul was indeed a true believer.
 This was typical of Barnabas.
 His name meant “son of encouragement.”

 Barnabas was chosen along with Paul for a special mission:

 Now in the church at Antioch there were prophets and teachers: Barnabas, Simeon who was called Niger, Lucius of Cyrene, Manaen a member of the court of Herod the ruler, and Saul.
 While they were worshiping the Lord and fasting, the Holy Spirit said, “Set apart for me Barnabas and Saul for the work to which I have called them.”
 Then after fasting and praying they laid their hands on them and sent them off.
 (Acts 13:1-3)